ajwills72/rmip/docs/teacher_notes.md

 The module's mark is based on 20% Practical and 80% Coursework, with no exams, but with pass/fail competency components.

 20% - Group mark for a 10-min group oral presentation.
 The mark is weighted mainly on the quality of the research presented, rather than audio-visual slickness.
-There is a detailed quantitative mark scheme. **Occurs during class in Week 10** (19-26 April 2024)
+There is a detailed quantitative mark scheme. **Occurs during class in Week 10** (24-28 March 2025)

 80% - Individual mark for an individually-written report.
-The mark is derived from a detailed quantitative mark scheme. **Due Friday of Week 12**, noon (26th April 2024).
-Return to students Tuesday of Week 17 (4th June 2024).
+The mark is derived from a detailed quantitative mark scheme. **Due Friday of Week 12**, noon (2nd May 2025).
+Return to students Tuesday of Week 20 (3rd June 2025).

-Pass/fail - There are a set of pass/fail competency components, which also act as a **lab book**.
+Pass/fail - There are a set of pass/fail competency PsyLab components, which also act as a **lab book**.
 In order to keep on track students should complete them in the week indicated (see below). **Each activity closes on the Friday of the week following its introduction in class**.
 There's an exact timetable [here](psycel-schedule.md).
 In order to complete it after that time, students must request their personal tutor to re-open it.
 Some of these are group components.
 In these cases, every member of the group still has to submit it individually, but they can all submit the same thing without penalty.

 They have to pass at least 11 of the 13 activities to pass the module.